bevyengine/rfcs/networked_replication.md

 - Much like how Unreal has Fortnite, it would help immensenly if Bevy had an official collection of multiplayer samples to dogfood these features.

 - Beyond replication, Bevy need only provide one good default for protocol and IO for the sake of completeness.
 I recommend dividing responsibilities as shown below to make it easy for developers to swap them with the [many](https://partner.steamgames.com/doc/features/multiplayer) [robust](https://developer.microsoft.com/en-us/games/solutions/multiplayer/) [platform](https://dev.epicgames.com/docs/services/en-US/Overview/index.html) [SDKs](https://docs.aws.amazon.com/gamelift/latest/developerguide/gamelift-intro.html).
+Replication addresses all the underlying ECS interop, so it should be settled first.

     **replication** (this RFC)
     - save and restore